A Unique Mission of Grace

 Our Mission

-The St. James Fellowship serves elderly and disabled persons in Pittsburgh’s east suburbs.
+The St. James Fellowship serves elderly and disabled persons in eastern Allegheny County and part of Westmoreland County.
 Most of the individuals we serve reside in long-term care facilities, but a few remain in their homes.
 Some experience Alzheimer’s Disease or dementia, others physical or mental illnesses or injuries, still others, loneliness or depression.
 Regardless of their infirmities, they are all in need of the love and friendship of Christ.

 We minister to these individuals and their caregivers by bringing the worship, fellowship, supportive services and material support of the church to them in their care settings.
 We are, in essence, a church without walls.
 Traditional services, Bible studies, fellowship, counseling and friendship are all part of the ministry.